14 Focused Assessment- Musculoskeletal System/Mobility

 Additional Information

-Falls are also a potential problem for older populations who live at home or long-term care facilities.
-Access additional health information to educate patients on how to prevent falls.
+Falls are also a significant concern for older populations living at home or in long-term care facilities.
+Access additional health information to educate patients on fall prevention strategies.
 Fall Risk Assessment: https://medlineplus.gov/lab-tests/fall-risk-assessment/

 V. Documentation